-GCE A-level BBC, to include Grade B in a Science, Environmental or Maths subject.
+GCE A-level BBC, to include a grade B in a Science, Environmental, or Maths subject.

 BTEC Level 3 Extended Diploma DDD in in a related subject.

-BTEC Level 3 Diploma DD in a related subject with an A-level at grade B in a Science, Environmental or Maths subject.
+BTEC Level 3 Diploma DD in any subject with an A-level at grade B in a Science, Environmental, or Maths subject.

-BTEC Level 3 Subsidiary Diploma D in a related subject with A-levels grade BB to include a Science, Environmental or Maths subject.
+BTEC Level 3 Subsidiary Diploma D in any subject with two A-levels at grades BB, to include a Science, Environmental or, Maths subject.

-International Baccalaureate Diploma 30 points, including 5 in Higher Level Higher Level Science, Engineering or Maths subject.
+International Baccalaureate Diploma 29 points, including a 5 in Higher Level Higher Level Science, Engineering, or Maths subject.